jeremykhd/microservices_interface/README.md

 ## Development

 Each microservice is independently deployable and maintainable.
-They communicate through REST APIs and message queues.
+They communicate through gRPC.

 ## API Documentation

-API documentation for each service will be available at:
+API documentation for each service will be available through their respective gRPC definitions in the `proto` directory of each service.

-- User Service: `/api/users/docs`
-- Workout Service: `/api/workouts/docs`
-- Progress Service: `/api/progress/docs`
-- Dashboard Service: `/api/dashboard/docs`
-- Notification Service: `/api/notifications/docs`
+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request